Empiree/DeftSharp.Windows.Input/README.md

 # Main Features

 * Subscribe to global keyboard and mouse events
-* Simulation of input control from code
+* Simulation of input from the code
 * Prevent specific input events
 * Change key bindings
 * Custom interceptors